Monsters vs Virus

 Goal: Educate children on the importance of taking care of one's health, not only for their own personal benefit but for everyone else around them as well.

-Ideally, children will be able to associate the events and consequences inside the game with the new reality that we are currently experiencing and generate positive changes regarding the importance of respecting health protocols.
+Children will be able to associate events and consequences inside the game with the new reality that we are currently experiencing amid Covid-19 and generate positive changes regarding the importance of respecting health protocols.

 Design Process: